 The Cooperative Program has proven to be the most effective means of reaching the world for Christ.
 Each year over 800,000 persons come to faith in Christ through the ministries of the Southern Baptist Convention.

 Board of Trustees

 Officers

-Waylon Bailey, Chairman Eddie Wren, Vice-chairman Jackie A. Myers, Secretary-treasurer
+Waylon Bailey, Chair Eddie Wren, Vice-Chair Shannon Brown, Secretary-Treasurer